 The Board considers it good practice to assess whether climate-related management information is robust and fit for purpose.
-Pages 36 to 40 of the Strategic Report set out the extent to which the Group relies on external data, and the emissions table on page 69 of the Directors' report relies on external expertise, which is reviewed internally, and that is considered by the Board to be reliable and credible.
+Pages 40 to 45 of the Strategic Report set out the extent to which the Group relies on external data, and the emissions table on page 73 of the Directors' report relies on external expertise, which is reviewed internally, and that is considered by the Board to be reliable and credible.

-The Risk Committee considers the findings of reporting reviews such as the FRC's climate change thematic review and FY 2023 has involved changes to annual report processes and reporting.
-An internal audit was carried out in 2022 in respect of those Company metrics which are subject to internal review and oversight.
+The Risk Committee considers the findings of reporting reviews such as the FRC's climate change thematic review and during the year we have enhanced our climate reporting by adding quantitative analysis to our climate-related financial risks.
+An independent review was conducted by our internal auditors of the policies and processes in place to support the analysis and monitoring of energy-related initiatives.
 There is currently no external assurance to which the Company's metrics are subjected, but this aspect is being actively considered by the Risk Committee.